jacobian/pycon2017/outline.md

 - part 1: intro and throat clearing
+    - setting expectations:
+        - level, skill, hands-on
     - what is a web framework?
     - BYO vs BOB
+    - I'm sticking to the standard library, which is a bad idea that'll quickly become apparent
+    - example code is EXAMPLES, very little error handling etc
     - show the (final) example app
     - ex1: get your kit together
         - objective: make sure your python works, know how to run wsgi apps